Howard0000/home-assistant-systemair-modbus/README.md

 | VSC | VSC 200 | ✅ | ❌ | ❌ |
 | VSC | VSC 300 | ✅ | ❌ | ❌ |

-> ⚙️ VTR 300: Reported working by a community user, but exact variant (SAVE Touch vs CD4) is not yet confirmed.
+> ✅ VTR 300: Confirmed working by a community user (**SAVE Touch**, original Systemair Modbus gateway, Modbus TCP).
 > ✅ VTR 500: Confirmed working by a community user (tested with external Modbus TCP gateway).
+> ⚠️ CD4 units: Not verified yet and may require a different register map.

 ---